abpio/abp-commercial-docs/en/modules/cms-kit.md

 ## Feature System

 CMS kit uses the [global feature](https://docs.abp.io/en/abp/latest/Global-Features) system for all implemented features.
 Startup templates come with all the CMS kit related features are enabled by default.
-If you want to use only some spesific features, you can disable the features using the global feature system.
+If you want to use only some specific features, you can disable the features using the global feature system.

 You can see how to disable newsletter and page features below.